National Tent Pegging team, based in Tulsa, seeks to pick up interest at exhibition this weekend

 “This was my childhood dream and it has brought me so much joy,” Malik said.

-The organization grew quickly and soon the United States was competing on Tent Pegging’s international stage, earning medals at competitions in Europe in 2016 and 2017.
+The organization grew quickly and soon the U.S. was competing on tent pegging’s international stage, earning medals at competitions in Europe in 2016 and ‘17.
 Malik and the team have achieved such rapid growth recruiting riders like Riza, a 27-year old Pakistani from Manchester, England who immigrated to America.

-For Malik and Riza, it’s the preparation, focus and work that goes into Tent Pegging that keeps them coming back.
+For Malik and Riza, it’s the preparation, focus and work that goes into the sport that keeps them coming back.
 There’s a rush that comes as they approach a peg at speeds upwards of 45 miles per hour and pass by the spot with the peg speared on their lance that just can’t be matched.

 But above all there also remains a familial and cultural pull.
-Tent Pegging holds a powerful place in families like Riza’s, where competing in the sport goes back generations.
-The love he feels for the competition and the connection it still carries are what compels him to continue as a rider today.
+Tent pegging holds a powerful place in families like Riza’s, where competing in the sport goes back generations.
+The love he feels for the competition and the connection it still carries are what compel him to continue as a rider today.

 “This is something that I get from my grandad and my dad,” Riza said.
 “They got it from their dads and their dads before them.
 This is our legacy.”